 Kanéko didn’t know anything about the other students, but after Garèo’s comment about her being unprepared for the world, she didn’t want to point that out.

-"We have about sixty coming with us on the trip.
-Some of them are from the outlying farm communities but mostly they come from the city.
+“We have about sixty littles coming with us on the trip.
+Some of them are from the outlying farm communities but mostly they come from the village.
 There are six chaperons, including myself.
 Even though I only teach a few, I’ll be watching my fair share of all the students, so you’ll need to behave.”